Night Shift · Chapter 3

 The domestic call came in the fifth week.
 A whispered call — a recording of a woman whispering because the man in the next room would hear her if she spoke, the whisper the constraint, the whisper the emergency expressed in the minimum volume, the minimum volume the only volume available.
 The recorded call was quiet — the headset delivering the whisper with the intimacy that the headset's design produced, the noise canceling eliminating everything except the whisper, the whisper filling Delia's ears with the sound of a woman in fear, the fear communicated through the constraint, through the smallness of the voice, through the effort of speaking without being heard by the person the speaking was about.

 Delia lowered her voice.
-She matched the caller's register — dropped her volume, softened her tone, the matching instinctive, the matching the thing that Patricia had not taught because Patricia did not need to teach it, the matching the human response that dispatchers discovered for themselves, the response that was empathy expressed acoustically, the voice modulating to meet the caller's voice, the modulation the connection, the connection the thing.
+She matched the caller's register — dropped her volume, softened her tone.
+Patricia had not taught this because she did not need to.
+The matching was empathy expressed acoustically, the voice modulating to meet the caller's world.

 Patricia, behind her, said nothing.
 Said nothing because nothing needed to be said.
 The trainee had matched the whisper.
 The trainee had heard the constraint and had adopted it.
 The trainee had understood, without instruction, that the dispatch must match the call's register, that the voice must enter the caller's world at the volume the caller's world permitted.
 The understanding was the instinct.
 The instinct was the sign.
 The sign said: this person can do this work.